Flash (tattoo)

-A tattoo flash is a design printed or drawn on paper or cardboard, displayed on the walls of tattoo parlors and in binders to give walk-in customers ideas for tattoos.
-Traditional tattoo flash was designed for rapid tattooing and used in "street shops" — tattoo shops that handle a large volume of standardized tattoos for walk-in customers.
+Tattoo flash is any tattoo design ready-made for customers to avoid the need for custom designs, or as a starting point for custom work.
+Tattoo flash was designed for rapid tattooing and used in "street shops"—tattoo shops handling a large volume of standardized tattoos for walk-in customers.
+Pieces of flash are traditionally drawn, painted, or printed on paper, and displayed for walk-in customers in binders or on the walls of tattoo shops.
+Today they may also be advertised online and on social media.

 History

 The term "flash" is derived from the traveling carnival and circus trade in the late 1800s: an attraction needed to be eye-catching to draw in the crowd, and that visual appeal was called flash.
 Tattoo artists working at those carnivals would hang up their designs in front of their booths to catch people's attention, so they adopted "flash" as a term for this artwork.
+Traveling tattoo artists developed sketchbooks of designs that were easy to transport and show to potential customers.

 The development of electric tattoo machines in the 1890s enabled faster and more precise tattooing.
-To fulfill increased demand for tattoos, especially sailor tattoos, artists began to buy and sell sets of pre-drawn designs.
+More tattoo artists started to work from shops as a full-time profession.
+To fulfill increased demand for tattoos, especially sailor tattoos, artists bought and sold sets of pre-drawn designs.
+These "flash" designs were on larger sheets of paper than sketchbook pages, intended to be framed and hung on walls.
 Many of these designs were relatively simple — with black outlines, limited colors, and limited shading — to enable quick work.
-Many common flash designs are still in this "old school" (American traditional) style.
+Skilled professional tattoo artists sold flash to other artists, who sought out quality designs to advertise to potential customers.
+This process of selling and buying attractive sets of designs helped shape American traditional tattooing into a more consistent genre.

-Lew Alberts (1880-1954), known as Lew the Jew, was a prolific tattoo artist who created and sold many sheets of tattoo patterns.
+Many common flash designs are still in this "old school" style.
+For example, Lew Alberts (1880–1954), known as Lew the Jew, was a prolific tattoo artist who created and sold many sheets of tattoo patterns.
 In 2009, a scholar wrote that a large amount of the conventional designs on the walls of contemporary shops were based on designs by Alberts.
+August "Cap" Coleman also contributed to the development of American traditional flash, refining designs to be more readable and durable with strong black outlines and black shading.

 In the 1980s there was a shift in iconography from badge-like images based on flash to customized large tattoos influenced by Polynesian and Japanese tattoo art, such as sleeves.
 By the year 2000, most tattoo studios had become custom shops, with the flash serving largely as a reference for ideas.
 Most tattoo designs are created by the tattoo artist developing an idea brought in by the customer.